jamesmh/life-decision-records/README.md

 This is a kind of tongue-in-cheek idea - but perhaps someone would legit find this useful!

-Take a look under the "records" folder for a couple of examples of how you could create these 🚀.
+Take a look under the "records" folder for a examples of how you could create these 🚀.